SansGuidon/bookmarks/README.md

 * [Vikas Kumar Yadav](https://github.com/vikaskyadav/awesome-list-of-productive-websites) - various list of productive websites
 * [Johnny Webber](http://unplugthetv.com/) - Unplug the tv : What should you watch if not the television ?
 * [Lifehacker](http://lifehacker.com/) - tips, tricks and downloads to getting things done
+* [IFTTT](https://ifttt.com/) - use existing services together to automate tasks and make your life easier
+* [Bullet Journal](http://bulletjournal.com/) - a simple system to improve your productivity using only paper

 # Programming
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.